skymoo/lscsoft-metapackages/README.md

-Simple scripts which turns a yaml file like
+Simple script which turns a yaml file like
 ```
 ---
 ####################